-All petitions are decided on a case by case basis, dependant on the facts applicable to each situation.
+All petitions are decided on a case by case basis, dependent on the facts applicable to each situation.

 Dean's List Endorsement

-Students may request “faculty endorsement” to be added to the Dean's List in situations in which course work was completed by the scheduled final date of the course but the grade was not recorded at the time that the Dean's List was generated.
+You may request “faculty endorsement” to be added to the Dean's List in situations in which your course work was completed by the scheduled final date of the course but the grade was not recorded at the time that the Dean's List was generated.
 Request faculty endorsement using the Endorsement for the Dean's List form.

 Dean's List Petition

-If you have completed a minimum of 12 credits on the A-F grading system and earned a GPA of 3.666 or higher in a given term, but were unable to complete all the credits for which you were registered during the term due to directed or independent study projects, serious illness, or justifiable emergency, you may petition the Functions and Awards Committee to have your name added to the Dean's List.
+If you have completed a minimum of 12 credits on the A-F grading system and earned a GPA of 3.666 or higher in a given term, but were unable to complete all the credits for which you were registered during the term due to directed or independent study projects, serious illness, or justifiable emergency, you may petition to have your name added to the Dean's List.
 To petition, complete the Academic Policy Petition form and submit it to the Office of the Registrar.

 If you have experienced nonacademic extenuating circumstances, you can submit a Dean's Petition to withdraw from all of your classes for a term after grades for that term have posted.
 You must meet with a member of the Student Success Center staff to determine if you are eligible to submit this petition.
 The petition must be based on a prolonged illness or other difficulties beyond your control that interrupted your class attendance for an extended period of time.
 Official documentation that supports the petition is required.
 The deadline for Dean's Petition submission is one calendar year from the date grades post for the term.
 If a Dean's Petition is approved, the classes will appear on your transcript with “W” symbols.

 One Repeat Rule Petition